 Use Your Network

 As with any employees, you will want to make sure any candidates you're considering for a remote position are qualified and reliable.
-Start by asking for referrals from your network of professionals, , and friends.
-If you need additional help finding good candidates, .com suggests turning to online job boards and job sites.
+Start by asking for referrals from your network of professionals, family, and friends.
+If you need additional help finding good candidates, business.com suggests turning to online job boards and job sites.

 Invest in Tools